Volunteer at a sanctuary for rescued farm animals near Greyton, South Africa

 Description

-Our Farm Animal Sanctuary is based on a private farm seven kms outside the village of Greyton.
-It offers a permanent home for rescued, orphaned, sick, abused or retired farm animals where their every need is met for the rest of their natural lives.
+Our Farm Animal Sanctuary is based on a private farm seven kms outside the village of Greyton which lies in the foothills of a vast mountain range.
+The views from the sanctuary are breath-taking.
+We offer a permanent home for rescued, orphaned, sick, abused or retired farm animals where their every need is met for the rest of their natural lives.
 Vets attend the farm regularly and every individual is named, known and given all that they need for a full and happy life, including lots of cuddles and love.

-The animals, currently numbering 210, comprise pigs, sheep, goats, cows, an antelope, geese, chickens, peafowl, a blue crane and a duck.
-We also have 7 dogs and 7 cats.
-The sanctuary gives our farm animals a chance to communicate to visitors how special they are, how they want to live and to enjoy their natural behaviours for their normal lifespan.
+The animals, currently numbering 210, comprise pigs, sheep, goats, cows, geese, chickens, peafowl and ducks.
+We also have six dogs and seven cats.
+The sanctuary gives our volunteers a chance to see how special farm animals are, how they want to live and to enjoy their natural behaviours for their normal lifespan.
+We have two very popular outreach programmes, Pigs to Plants, which helps backyard pig farmers transition to growing vegetables, and Humane Education, where we help teachers to teach with compassion and creativity.

 We live off the grid in our self-built, straw bale homes.
-Volunteers become part of our family and every evening we enjoy a communal supper in the founder's house, There is a volunteer barn space where you can relax and enjoy the spectacular views.
-We often hold movie nights and there are many games available to use.
+Volunteers become part of our family and every evening we enjoy a communal supper in the founder's house.
+There are volunteer hang-out areas where you can relax.
+There is good wi-fi throughout the farm and we welcome digital nomads, providing they can fit in the hours and abide by the necessary routines of the farm.
+Greyton offers a range of activities including mountain hiking, wild swimming, pub life, music, events, dancing, yoga, pilates - and more!

 Charity Work